As a globally recognized influencer, New York thrives on new ideas and innovation.

 Any and every career field is available in New York, and with each career field, there is a network of diverse professionals.
 Building a network in New York doesn’t just give you a network in the city, it gives you a network that extends around the world.

-Students secure their internship with the assistance of UTNY staff and their college’s career services office.
-This crucial foot-in-the-door starts students with invaluable industry experience.
-All students should plan to enroll in and complete a three or six-credit-hour internship unless approved to do an independent study.
-Students register for internship credit within their major department and are responsible for meeting all internship course prerequisites.
+All students are required to enroll in and complete a three- or six-credit-hour internship unless approved to do an independent study.
+Students are responsible for meeting all prerequisites for their chosen internship course.

-Internship course requirements and criteria vary slightly depending on the course, college, and department.
-Students enrolling in a three-credit-hour internship typically work 150 – 175 hours.
-Students enrolling in a six-credit-hour internship typically work 300 – 350 hours.
+Internship course requirements and criteria vary depending on the course, college, and department.
+Students enrolling in a 3 credit-hour internship typically work 150 – 175 hours.
+Students enrolling in a 6 credit-hour internship typically work 300 – 350 hours.

 College of Fine Arts